 "Things have changed here but even with an economic recession, Royal Ascot gives the very rich a chance to flaunt their wealth."

-While there are ways of enjoying a day at these races without seeing your mortgage adviser, you need a bit of ready cash to fully enjoy the experience.
+While there are ways of enjoying a day at these races without seeing your mortgage adviser (Silver Ring tickets can be bought for £20), you need a bit of ready cash to fully enjoy the experience.

 A bottle of water costs £2.50, a spot in the panoramic restaurant will set you back the best part of £1,500, and prices for bottles in the Moet & Chandon champagne bar range from £75 to £322 a pop.